NEZNAMY/TAB/.github/wiki/feature_guide_conditional_placeholders.md

 You have 2 ways to use conditions.

 ## Displaying text
-First way is to use conditions to display text.
+The first way is to use conditions to display text.
 Configure outputs in `yes` and `no` values and then use `%condition:<name>%`, which will output text defined in `yes` or `no` depending on if condition is met or not.
 <details>
   <summary>Example</summary>